Immune Checkpoint Proteins

 Immune Checkpoint Therapy

-Immune checkpoint blockade is game-changing and revolutionary in at least in two senses.
+Immune checkpoint blockade is game-changing and revolutionary in at least two senses.
 First, the target for therapy is on immune cells but not tumor cells.
 Second, the approach is not to attack tumor-specific antigens but to remove an inhibitory pathway.

 Recent studies demonstrated that immune checkpoint inhibitors are able to induce durable, long-lasting cancer control.
 These inhibitors have shown promising efficacy in melanoma, renal cell carcinoma, NSCLC, and bladder UC.
-As in the case with immunotherapy for other types of cancers, these drugs show limited response rate, but the efficacy in achieving long-lasting benefits for some patients has changed the paradigm of cancer treatment.
+As in the case with immunotherapy for other types of cancers, these drugs show a limited response rate, but the efficacy in achieving long-lasting benefits for some patients has changed the paradigm of cancer treatment.

 Table2.
 Some Selected Immunotherapeutic Agents in Clinical Trials